lphexter/predicting_fmri_response_dissimilarity_to_natural_scenes/README.md

 **About the test files:** tests were excluded for any deprecated code, visualizations.py, and main.py (unit tests already cover functions called in main.py).
 Additionally, magic number checking was excluded in test files.

 ### Configuration files: important explanations
-1. [DEPRECATED] dep_config.py --> user configurations for the first/deprecated model
+1. [DEPRECATED] **dep_config.py** --> user configurations for the first/deprecated model
-2. clip_config.py --> user configurations for the second and third models.
+2. **clip_config.py** --> user configurations for the second and third models.
 In this file, several configurations can be updated: for user/experimental parameters (e.g., subject, data directory, ROIs, ROI classes, desired image number), for the CLIP model (pretrained model to use, path to file), and for the RDM/training parameters, some of which are shared across the second and third models (dissimilarity metric, number of epochs, learning rate, batch size, test size, and number of folds in k-fold cross-validation).
 Others which are unique to either model:
-   a.
-Second Model (Simple MLP): RDM/training parameters which are unique to this model are the accuracy metric, activation function, number of hidden layers, and whether to use K fold cross validation.
+    1. **Second Model (Simple MLP)**: RDM/training parameters which are unique to this model are the accuracy metric, activation function, number of hidden layers, and whether to use K fold cross validation.
 Additionally, "SWEEP" to True means the code will loop over the layers in "LAYERS_LIST" after running with the parameterized layer number, HIDDEN_LAYERS.
-   b.
-Third / Fourth Models (SVM, Constrastive Siamese Network - most updated `main.py` file): Distribution type is introduced as a data preprocessing parameter (all = no filtering of images, balanced = balanced distribution of extreme and mid-range values according to the dissimilarity metric, extremes = distribution of only extreme values according to the dissimilarity metric, colors = filtering images based on dominant color either Red, Blue, or Green).
+    2. **Third / Fourth Models** (SVM, Constrastive Siamese Network - most updated `main.py` file):
+         1. Distribution type is introduced as a data preprocessing parameter (all = no filtering of images, balanced = balanced distribution of extreme and mid-range values according to the dissimilarity metric, extremes = distribution of only extreme values according to the dissimilarity metric, colors = filtering images based on dominant color either Red, Blue, or Green).
 With the color option, we also introduced some more parameters: target height and width for resizing images, the color pair comparison of interest (two of Red, Blue, and Green), and an optional string containing a list of color mask files (if color masks are preloaded and saved, making it much more efficient than continually re-running image processing each trial).
-We also added one more hyperparameter in the Contrastive Model to tune the percentage of dropout layers, as well as a few parameters for SVM training (kernel, degree, and optional save and load paths for the model).
+         2. We also added one more hyperparameter in the Contrastive Model to tune the percentage of dropout layers, as well as a few parameters for SVM training (kernel, degree, and optional save and load paths for the model).
-   c. [**RECOMMENDED**] Update `LOAD_EMBEDDINGS_FILE` in `clip_config.py` with the proper Shortcut path such that you can use the pre-run embeddings, rather than loading from scratch.
+    4. [**RECOMMENDED**] Update `LOAD_EMBEDDINGS_FILE` in `clip_config.py` with the proper Shortcut path such that you can use the pre-run embeddings, rather than loading from scratch.
 If using Windows ensure that the path uses backslashes instead of forwardslashes.
 If using THINGSvision features, replace `LOAD_EMBEDDINGS_FILE` with the path to the THINGSvision features instead.
 (NOT RECOMMENDED - Otherwise, update `LOAD_EMBEDDINGS_FILE` TO `""`.)

 ### Key stages
 In our main file we have three main key stages:

-STAGE <1> --> **Loading the fMRI data (labels of the model).** FMRI data is loaded for the ROIs selected in the configuration file, and left and right hemispheres are concatenated.
+1. STAGE <1> **Loading the fMRI data (labels of the model).** FMRI data is loaded for the ROIs selected in the configuration file, and left and right hemispheres are concatenated.
-The Representational Dissimilarity Matrix (RDM) is built according to the dissimilarity metric chosen in the configuration files (1 - Pearson correlation or Euclidean distance).
+    1. The Representational Dissimilarity Matrix (RDM) is built according to the dissimilarity metric chosen in the configuration files (1 - Pearson correlation or Euclidean distance).

-As a final part of this stage, the first results are calculated and plotted: the pairs of images with the smallest and largest RDM values.
+    2. As a final part of this stage, the first results are calculated and plotted: the pairs of images with the smallest and largest RDM values.
 These results aim only to understand our dataset and our labels better, and to visualize what do we demand from our ML model.

-STAGE <2> --> **Loading the CLIP-ViT embeddings.** Embeddings of the pretrained model are either loaded (we have them saved) or calculated from scratch (in case more/different images are wanted).
+2. STAGE <2> **Loading the CLIP-ViT embeddings.** Embeddings of the pretrained model are either loaded (we have them saved) or calculated from scratch (in case more/different images are wanted).
 These saved embeddings can be either the normal CLIP-ViT embeddings (corresponding to the last layer of the model), or the embeddings obtained using the THINGSvision python toolbox to extract specifically the visual layers of the CLIP-ViT model.
 This is specified in the configuration file as well.

-STAGE <3> --> **Training and evaluation of the model.** Data is split into train and test sets, the model is trained, evaluated with the test set, and plotted.
+3. STAGE <3> **Training and evaluation of the model.** Data is split into train and test sets, the model is trained, evaluated with the test set, and plotted.
 In the most updated main.py file, we train/evaluate both the SVM model for binary classification as well as the Contrastive Siamese Network to predict the actual RDM values.
-[Only relevant for Second Model, the MLP] Depending on parameters specified in the configuration file, the model will run only for a specified number of hidden layers or for a list of hidden layers, as explained in the above section.
+    1. [Only relevant for Second Model, the MLP] Depending on parameters specified in the configuration file, the model will run only for a specified number of hidden layers or for a list of hidden layers, as explained in the above section.

 ## Data description
 In this study, we utilized the Natural Scenes Dataset, which contains high-resolution fMRI data collected from eight participants as they viewed 10,000 natural scene images.
 Each image was presented  aproximately three times, and the fMRI responses were averaged across repetitions.
 (Link provided in References.)